Company logo | Codica

 Further reading: How Codica Delivered Boat Selling Website for Trade A Boat

 For a new online marketplace platform, attracting the most valuable users seems a tall order.
-However, look at it the following way: as soon as the biggest players leverage your platform, other users will follow their lead.
+However, look at it the following way: as soon as the biggest players leverage your marketplace, other users will follow their lead.
+Thus, you solve the problem with the supply side at the start.

-Surely, monetary subsidies may encourage high-value producers to join your marketplace.
-It’s no surprise that such brands as Facebook or Uber were ready to pay cash to attract users to the platforms in their early days.
+Surely, monetary subsidies may encourage high-value producers to join your platform.
+It’s no surprise that brands such as Facebook and Uber started to pay cash for customer acquisition in their early days.

-Let’s take a look at how the system of subsidies works using the case study of Uber.
+Let’s look at how the system of subsidies works for businesses in the case of Uber.

-By the way, dating websites and apps also use monetary subsidies quite often.
-Since their visitors are mostly male, they offer women free registration.
+By the way, dating websites and apps also often use monetary subsidies for their business.
+Since their visitors are predominantly male, they offer women free registration on the service.

 How else can you promote your event?
 According to EventMB, social networks are the most effective tool for event marketing.
-So don’t hesitate and spread the buzz about your gathering on Facebook, Instagram or Twitter.
+So don’t hesitate to spread the buzz about your gathering on Facebook, Instagram, or X (Twitter).
+Thus, you will expand your market presence.

 However, one or two posts about the upcoming event won’t be enough.
 You should always think outside the box.
-A social media strategy is what will help you convert your followers into customers.
+A social media strategy is what will help you convert the followers of your marketplace into customers.

 Given all these challenges, you may think that live events are not worth the hassle, but you’d better think twice.
-They help generate community users and get direct customer feedback.
+They help generate community users and get direct customer feedback on your product.

 Besides, meetups cheer up your target audience.
 People are happier and more carefree.
 The festive atmosphere makes it easier to build a partnership with new users.